github/docs/content/actions/guides/deploying-to-amazon-elastic-container-service.md

 The following example workflow demonstrates how to build a container image and push it to Amazon ECR.
 It then updates the task definition with the new image ID, and deploys the task definition to Amazon ECS.

-Ensure that you provide your own values for all the variables in the `env:` key of the workflow.
+Ensure that you provide your own values for all the variables in the `env` key of the workflow.

 {% raw %}
 ```yaml{:copy}